mhansen/jekyll-blog/_posts/2011-05-19-budget-visualisation.markdown

 spreadsheets - which is great if you want to do hardcore analysis of the data, but not for interactive exploring.

-### Presenting: A Visualisation

 Today, with the announcement of the 2011 Budget, we're launching [Where's My Taxes?](http://wheresmytaxes.co.nz)
 , a visualisation of what the
 goverment's spending your money on.

+### Where's my Taxes?

-With this website, we let you explore goverment expenses, and bring huge numbers into context by showing the the *per capita* levels of spending of each item.
+We let you explore goverment expenses, and bring huge numbers into context by showing the the *per capita* levels of spending of each item.

 Picking an example at random, it's very difficult for me to reason about a $250 million spend on Pacific aid.
 Is it high?
 Is it low?
 I don't know!
 But when you